jorgego11/aiopslabs/docs/integration.md

 Click on the `Next` button.

-* Remember not to click on `Done` in this last form as the log application data has already been loaded to speed up the lab.
+* `Data flow`: we will leave this Off (grey) as the historical log data has already been loaded to speed up the Lab.
+We will enable the data flow later in the Lab during the final Log Anomaly Inference section

-* `Data flow`: Turn this on.

 * `Mode`: Select the `Historical data for initial AI training` option using the dates listed below.
 CP4WAIOps will ingest one day of historical application log data (stored in the log aggregator) that we know in advance that can be used as a "reference" for a normal day because no major IT Operations incident happen during that day.
 We will use this data later for Log Anomaly training.